cozy-fox/supreme-tuning/SSL-CHANGES-SUMMARY.md

 ## ✨ Next Steps

-1. ✅ Run the SSL setup script or manual commands
+1. ✅ Run the certificate generation script
+2. ✅ Start your application with `docker compose up -d`
+3. ✅ Visit `https://localhost` and accept the security warning
-2. ✅ Verify HTTPS is working in your browser
+4. ✅ Verify HTTPS is working
-3. ✅ Set up automatic certificate renewal
-4. ✅ Test SSL configuration at SSL Labs
-5. ✅ Update any hardcoded HTTP URLs to HTTPS
+5. ✅ Update your `SITE_URL` to use `https://`

 ---

+## 🌐 For Production with a Real Domain

+If you later get a domain name, you can switch to Let's Encrypt for trusted certificates:

+1. Get a domain name and point it to your server
+2. Update `nginx.conf` with your domain
+3. Use Let's Encrypt/Certbot instead of self-signed certificates
+4. Follow standard Let's Encrypt setup guides

+---

 **Your Supreme Tuning website is now ready for secure HTTPS connections! 🎉**

+**Note:** Self-signed certificates are perfect for local development but show browser warnings.
+For production with a real domain, use Let's Encrypt for trusted certificates.